git719/maz/README.md

 you must ensure the first two are `unset` in the current shell.

 ## Functions
-List of all available functions.
+TODO: List of all available functions.
 - **maz.SetupInterativeLogin**: This functions allows you to set up the`~/.maz/credentials.yaml` file for interactive Azure login.

-TODO: List other functions here ...
+- ...